IsraaQutb/Investigate_medical_appointments/README.md

 *
 <a id='setup'></a>
 ## Setup
-To run this project, install it locally then :
+To run this project, install python libraries

 ```
 !pip install pandas